taisei-project/taisei/README.md

 make install
 ```

-x86_64-w64-mingw32-gcc may be in different directory on your machine.
+`x86_64-w64-mingw32-gcc` may be in different directory on your machine.

-This will generate portable build of Taisei in $output-folder.
+This will generate portable build of Taisei in `$output-folder`.

 ## Where are my replays, screenshots and settings?